mfumagalli/ngsTools/TUTORIAL.md

 Summary statistics using ngsTools
 -----------------------------------

+IMPORTANT NOTE: we recommend the use of ANGSD to calculate summary statistics.
+While the rationale behing these estimations are very similar with ngsTools, ANGSD provides a much better implementation.

 Most of the summary statistics can be now estimated using ANGSD using the commands described above.
 For the sake of completeness, here we show how we can perform similar analyses using ngsTools, although ANGSD may be faster and require less memory than ngsTools.
 Note that the methods behind how ANGSD and ngsTools estimate such quantities are very similar.